viet34tqc/notebook/react-hooks.md

 ```

 **Tips**

-You can pass a function inside `useState`.
+- You can pass a function inside `useState`.
 This function takes current state as the only param and the return the new value based on the current state
+- Whenever a state setter function is only used synchronously in an effect, get rid of the state! <https://tkdodo.eu/blog/dont-over-use-state>

 ## useReducer